kyma-project/docker-registry/docs/user/00-30-storage-configuration.md

 ## s3

-Similarly to Azure, the s3 storage can be configured in the DockerRegistry `spec.storage.s3` field.
-The only required field is `bucket` which contains the s3 bucket name and `region` which specifies where the bucket is located.
-This storage type allows you to provide additional optional configuration, which is described in [DockerRegistry CR](technical-reference/resources/06-20-docker-registry-cr.md).
-One of the optional configurations is the `secretName` that contains the authentication method to the s3 storage in the following format:
+Similarly to Azure, the s3 storage can be configured in the DockerRegistry **spec.storage.s3** field.
+The only required fields are **bucket**, which contains the s3 bucket name, and **region**, which specifies the bucket location.
+This storage type allows you to provide additional optional configuration, described in [DockerRegistry CR](technical-reference/resources/06-20-docker-registry-cr.md).
+One of the optional configurations is the **secretName** that contains the authentication method to the s3 storage in the following format:

-* `accountKey` - contains the key used to authenticate to the s3 storage
+* **accountKey** - contains the key used to authenticate to the s3 storage
-* `secretKey` - contains the name used to authenticate to the s3 storage
+* **secretKey** - contains the name used to authenticate to the s3 storage

 ### Sample CR